vincekurtz/stlpy/docs/source/overview.rst

 that maps a signal to a scalar value. :math:`\rho` is positive only if the signal satisfies the specification, and negative only if the signal does not satisfy the specification.
-The robustness measure allows us to consider "more satisfying" signals and "closer-to-satisfying" signals, which is very useful for optimization-based control.
+The robustness measure allows us to consider "more satisfying" signals and "closer-to-satisfying" signals, which is very useful for optimization.

 This software provides tools for :ref:`working with STL formulas<Defining STL Formulas>`, including computation of the robustness measure.
 See :ref:`this example<A Simple Example>`